Zoom and Move Pages Around Quickly in Microsoft Visio Drawings

 To zoom in and out by left or right-clicking the mouse:

-- Press Control + Shift + left click on the drawing to zoom in.
+- Press Ctrl + Shift + left click on the drawing to zoom in.

-- Press Control + Shift + right click on the drawing to zoom out.
+- Press Ctrl + Shift + right click on the drawing to zoom out.

 To zoom in on a specific region:

-- Press Control + Shift + left mouse button and drag around the area you wish to zoom.
+- Press Ctrl + Shift + left mouse button and drag around the area you wish to zoom.